 Look bindings, Xpress 10 model.
 Adjustable DIN 4 to 10.
 Adjustable from 261 to 381 mm.

 Waxed and sharpened skis, ready to use.
-Blade sharpened to 89°.
+Edge angle sharpened at 89°.

 What is an arch?

 When placing a ski on the ground, its points of contact are found near the tip and heel, whereas the middle of the ski (under the bindings) is slightly raised (this is the camber).
 The longer and higher the camber, the greater the traction and more responsive the ski.
 The lower the camber, the more tolerant and manageable the ski.

 On a rocker ski, the tip, and sometimes the heel, comes off the ground much sooner than with a cambered ski.
 This moves the points of contact towards the centre of the ski.
 The surface of the ski in contact with the snow is smaller: they are more manageable and buoyant on soft snow.
 When taking corners, the edge length offers more traction on hard snow.
 The longer the rocker, the easier the skis will be to handle.

 Light rocker at the tip and heel, arch under the foot.
 This shape provides manoeuvrability and tolerance upon changing snow conditions.
 Provides manoeuvrability in the instance of a shorter ski when skidding and stability with a longer ski when using the edge.

 The sidecuts have 3 sides, the width of the tip (front of ski), the skate (middle of ski) and the heel (back of ski).

 The wider the tip, the easier it is to initiate turns.